fChristenson/My-life-as-a-programmer/README.md

 > What is so wrong with TDD?

+> What does the application development lifecycle look like?

+> What is incremental development?

+> What is DDD?

+> Should I take a job as a remote Java developer?

+> Should I become a Salesforce developer?

+> What is agile development?

+> Do I need to learn SQL to be a programmer?

+> How can you manage joint application development?

 ## Pending projects

 > fc-serve, CLI to do development work in a controlled environment